Bully Prevention &

 Bullying Prevention & Education Grant (BPEG)

-Cottonwood Plains is excited to announce that we have been awarded continuation for the Bullying Prevention & Education (BPEG) for the next three years!
+Cottonwood Plains is excited to announce that we have been awarded continuation for the Bullying Prevention & Education (BPEG) for the next two years!
 This competitive grant provides us with evidenced based bullying prevention and educational strategies and opportunities for students, staff, and family engagement.
-An annual anonymous student perception survey will be give to students each year for student grades 3 through 5 to monitor prevention efforts and make deicisions to continue to make Cottonwood Plains a great school where all students feel safe and welcome.
+An annual anonymous student perception survey will be given to students each year for student grades 3 through 5 to monitor prevention efforts and make decisions to continue to make Cottonwood Plains a great school where all students feel safe and welcome.
 The survey requires parent permission: please clink on the link to sign permission for your child to participate in the survey:

 What is Bullying